The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Results

-We compare against \texttt{TENT}, \texttt{T3A} and \texttt{ETA}, the three most recent UDA algorithms, and also a baseline with no adaptation, (\texttt{No Adapt}).
-For ETA, we set $\mathtt{E\_0 = 0.4 \cdot \ln{(C)}}$, as this was their recommended value, and $\mathtt{\epsilon = \{0.6, 0.1, 0.4, 0.125\}}$ for each enumerated dataset, respectively.
-These $\epsilon$ values were empirically chosen to help their performance.
-For T3A, we set the number of supports to retain, $M = \infty$, as this provides the lowest calibration error.
-We do a single iteration of adaptation for all algorithms unless stated otherwise.
-We use a $\mathtt{batch size = 50}$ for CD and use the authors' recommended batch sizes for the rest.

-\subsection{Results}
+\section{Results}

-We present our accuracy and ECE measurements on the four aforementioned datasets.
+We present our accuracy, ECE and NLL measurements on the four aforementioned datasets.
 To show evidence of the over-certainty phenomenon, we also report prediction entropy.
-More comprehensive figures can be found in the appendix.
-We also investigate the impact of parameter $\beta$, the amount of the student frozen for the CD algorithm, and compare it to the impact of parameter $M$ of the T3A algorithm in Fig. \ref{cd_t3a_memory}.
-Doing this allows us to investigate the trade-offs between domain adaptability and resource consumption.
-Furthermore, we perform an ablation study on our algorithm.
-We measure the impact of our $\mathtt{Compute\_\tau}$ function, which produces our certainty regularizer $\tau$.
+More comprehensive figures/tables can be found in the appendix.
+To show the impact of our $\texttt{CCR}$ algorithm, which produces our certainty regularizer $\tau$, we perform an ablation experiment in Fig.~\ref{fig:ablation}.